 Posts You'll Love:

 Step 1: Get to know your skin type

 Possibly the most important step of tailoring your skincare regime is getting to know your skin type.
-The common skincare categories are sensitive, dry, normal, oily, acne-prone, and aging skin concerns.
-You might even be more than one of these; you could be both oily and acne-prone, aging and dry, or even sensitive and acne-prone.
+The common skincare categories are sensitive, dry, normal, oily, acne-prone, and aging skin concerns, but of course, you’ll often be more than one of these.
+You could be both oily and acne-prone, aging and dry, or even sensitive and acne-prone.
 You may also be dry during the winter and oily during summer, so bear this in mind.

-Knowing your skin type means you can look for formulas that are tailored to you; for example a moisturizer for dry skin will most likely be a thick cream as that’s the hydration your skin needs, whereas oily skin requires a lighter, water-based formula, like a gel, so that it doesn’t clog your pores.
+Knowing your skin type means you can look for formulas that are tailored to you; for example a moisturizer for dry skin will most likely be a thick cream as that’s the best type of moisturizer for dry skin, whereas oily skin requires a lighter, water-based formula, like a gel, so that it doesn’t clog pores.
 Similarly, if you have sensitive skin, products for your skin type will contain gentle ingredients and will likely be fragrance-free, whereas if you have mature skin, your products will contain strong, active ingredients to improve the appearance of age spots, fine lines, and wrinkles.
 If you’re unclear of what skin type you have, check out our skin type break down.

 Step 2: Know how much to apply